Table of Contents

 Approved strings turn green and are moved to the Approved tab.

-Note Detected strings include both strings that are visible to the users, as well as ones that aren’t, such as title tags, meta descriptions, and alt tags. |
+📝 Note: Detected strings include both strings that are visible to the users, as well as ones that aren’t, such as title tags, meta descriptions, and alt tags.

-Chronological Order To have the strings appear in the right order in the Editor, you should be approving strings manually string by string in the Live interface. |
+📝Chronological Order: To have the strings appear in the correct order in the Editor, you should manually approve strings, string by string, in the Live interface.

 Handling dynamic content